Critical Influence of Overparameterization on Sharpness-aware Minimization: Key observation: SAM improves with overparameterization

 \section{Key observation: SAM improves with overparameterization}

 SAM is introduced to find flat minima and thereby improve generalization performance in practice.
 In this work, we are interested in whether and how this improvement is affected by overparameterization.
 In order to understand any potential relationship between SAM and overparameterization, we first focus on precisely measuring the effect of overparameterization.
-More specifically, we conduct a wide range of deep learning experiments (see \cref{tab:workloads} for the summary of all tested workloads), and observe how the generalization improvement made by SAM changes with respect to overparameterization.
+More specifically, we conduct a wide range of deep learning experiments (see \cref{tab:workloads} for the summary of all tested workloads), and observe how the generalization improvement made by SAM changes as with more parameters.

 As a result, we find a strong and consistent trend that SAM improves with overparameterization in all tested cases (see \cref{fig:result_overparam_acc}).
-To elaborate, initially SAM does \emph{not} work much better than the non-sharpness-aware baseline optimizer when the model is at relatively low number of parameters, and yet, it starts to improve with more parameters and makes a clear distinction at very large number of parameters.
-We emphasize that this holds true for a variety of architectures (MLP, CNN, RNN, GCN, Transformer) and datasets of different domains (Synthetic, Vision, Language, Chemistry, Game).
-This result possibly indicates that SAM is more effective, if not only, when applied to overparameterized models.
-We note that some evidence of the similar positive influence of overparameterization for SAM can be derived in the literature \citep{chenvision}, however, no prior work has conducted experiments or confirmed this phenomenon at any scale comparable to ours.
+To elaborate, initially, SAM does \emph{not} work much better than the non-sharpness-aware baseline optimizer (\ie, SGD or Adam family depending on the default choice) when the model is at a relatively low number of parameters; it only starts to improve with more parameters and makes a clear distinction at a very large number of parameters.
+We emphasize that this holds true for a wide variety of architectures (MLP, CNN, RNN, GCN, Transformer) and datasets of different domains (Synthetic, Vision, Language, Chemistry, Game) under a rigorous hyperparameter search (see \cref{app:exp_details} for the full experiment details).

+This result possibly indicates that SAM is more effective, when (and possibly only when) applied to overparameterized models.
+On the other hand, the increased generalization performance of SAM with more parameters renders a promising avenue, given that the modern neural network models are often heavily overparameterized \citep{zhang2022opt,dehghani2023scaling}.
+We note that some evidence of the similar positive influence of overparameterization for SAM can be derived in the literature \citep{chenvision}, however, no prior work has conducted experiments or confirmed this phenomenon at any scale comparable to ours.\footnote{ As an additional result, we provide a theoretical analysis of the effect of overparameterization decreasing the test error of SAM in \cref{sec:theory-gen-main,app:sam-genbound,app:sam-genbound}.
+Precisely, however, this result only mean for SAM and is not to be confused with the relative improvement against SGD as shown in \cref{sec:experiments-main}. }